 Historic Fort Anne is definitely a famous landmark in Canada.
 This place was founded by French explorers as Port Royal and was the capital of Acadia.
 There are lots of Acadian heritage artifacts everywhere in Nova Scotia.
 Fort Anne displays great engineering and architectural work done with earth mounds and stone walls fortifying this citadel.
 French engineer Vauban is credited with the design of the fort.
 The grounds of this landmark are in good shape and there is a long walk along the walls and the bank of the Annapolis River.

-Architecture of officers quarter fits nicely into surrounding landscape.
+The architecture of the officer’s quarter fits nicely into the surrounding landscape.
 This old building, which is a museum, takes you back in time and demonstrates how little people had in those days.
 Walk around it and feel the history.
 You can take lots of great pictures of buildings here if you are into architectural photography.
-In any case you will be able to capture very beautiful landscapes at Fort Anne for your photo gallery.
-Rolling green hills, Annapolis river and North mountain they all look great in the spring.
-For example hardwood stands and softwood patches are clearly visible on the mountain slopes in spring.
+In any case, you will be able to capture very beautiful landscapes at Fort Anne for your photo gallery.
+Rolling green hills, Annapolis river, and North mountain all look great in the spring.
+For example, hardwood stands and softwood patches are clearly visible on the mountain slopes in spring.
 There are some hiking trails with waterfalls nearby.

 1. Plan a trip and try to capture morning or evening light, sunrise and sunset are best.